Many people are told they have “mild celiac disease,” but this raises a lot of questions:

 The biopsy is graded on what is called the “Marsh Classification System.”

-- Patients with a grade 1 or 2 may be told their celiac is “mild.”.
-The practioner is basing the “Mild” comment on the results of the grading system, but the amount of damage doesn’t determine if celiac is present, nor how “severe” of a case they have.
-They have it or they don’t.
+A person with celiac disease can have a grade from 1 to 4.
+Patients with a grade of 1 or 2 may be told their celiac is “mild.”
+This label is based on the grading system, but the level of damage does not determine whether celiac disease is present or how “severe” it is.
+You either have it, or you don’t.

-Biopsy Is Not Perfect
+The Biopsy Is The "Gold Standard" But It Is Not Perfect

 Many things affect the biopsy results.

-A study published in the Journal of Clinical Gastroenterology and Hepatology in March 2013 compared patients with lower-grade biopsies to those with more severe biopsies.
-Patients with mild celiac disease still had nutritional deficiencies in iron, B12, and folate, although these deficiencies were less severe than in those with more advanced disease.
-Additionally, while fewer patients with mild celiac had osteopenia and osteoporosis, these conditions were still present.
-Continuous exposure to gluten can worsen intestinal damage.
-Do you want to wait until it becomes severe or take action now to prevent it from worsening?
+A study published in the Journal of Clinical Gastroenterology and Hepatology in March 2013 compared patients with lower-grade biopsies to those with more severe cases.
+Even patients with lower numbers on the biopsy showed nutritional deficiencies in iron, B12, and folate, though these were less severe than in those with more advanced disease.
+Additionally, while fewer patients with mild celiac had osteopenia or osteoporosis, these conditions were still present.
+Ongoing exposure to gluten can worsen intestinal damage.

-Dra.
-Amy Burkhart
+Amy Burkhart MD RD

 Every patient with celiac disease has different symptoms